Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is My Dog Afraid of the Dark?

-While many dogs can tolerate complete darkness for a short time and often like to sleep in darkness, like humans, some dogs can become frightened when they can’t see and can behave unpredictably.
+While many dogs can tolerate complete darkness for a short time and are often comfortable sleeping in darkness, like humans, some dogs can become frightened when they can’t see and can behave unpredictably.
 So, make sure you always keep a light on if you notice your dog experiencing any of the following signs:

 • They’re constantly barking and whining when the lights are out.